kchenturtles/PassionfruitKitchen/content/posts/5-ingredient-peanut-butter-blossoms.md

 You only need 5 ingredients (which you probably already have in your cupboard, so what are you waiting for?)

-- 2 cups dark brown sugar
+- Dark brown sugar
-- 2 large eggs
+- Eggs
-- 2 cups smooth peanut butter (avoid using natural peanut butter for this recipe)
+- Smooth peanut butter (avoid using natural peanut butter for this recipe)
-- 1 tsp vanilla extract
+- Vanilla extract
-- 14-16 Hershey's Kisses
+- Hershey's Kisses

 ![peanut butter cookies aerial](../../peanut-butter-cookies/pb-cookies-aerial.jpeg)